 9. FaceTime or Skype with relatives who speak other languages

 Although learning is best in person and in real-time, online lessons may be the only option.
-The lessons with a tutor could be informal through FaceTime or Skype.
-Professional organizations, such as DuoLingo, Tutor Ming, Lingo Bus, Panda Tree, iTalki, Better Chinese, and Mandarin Training Center are also worth exploring.
+Lessons with a tutor could be informal through FaceTime or Skype.

 Based on personal experience and that of many families, online tutoring would not be a suitable option for most toddlers.
-However, older children, adolescents, and adult learners may benefit from this.
+However, older children, adolescents, and adult learners may benefit from online language tutoring.

 When you interview potential candidates, make sure this person enjoys working with children!
 Be clear with your goal of foreign language immersion and the importance of communication